CMSP Tales & KLX 300D Upgrades

 The range rules they shared with us was that you cannot pass by anyone who was struggling, and so consistency was always getting interrupted by this continual start, stall, drop and stop bollocks as you patiently waited behind the stallers and droppers to get their shit together.

-I estimate 75% of the time was wasted by the drop and stop Olympics of these noobs.
+I estimate 80% of the time I had on my course was wasted by the drop and stop Olympics of these particular noobs.

 It was immensely frustrating and infuriating for me to be waiting impatiently for these noobs to get their shit together and I felt I was being robbed of my paid for time to get the reps in that I needed - by the literal second.

-After having the CMSP experience for myself I can definitely say this sort of training is vastly inferior to the BMA training I had in the U.K back in the 1980's.
+After having this CMSP experience for myself, I can definitely say this sort of training is vastly inferior to the BMA training I had in the U.K back in the 1980's.

 I was not happy about the lack of reps and my readiness for this at this stage of the game either by the way.